 Most of us use To-Do apps to list down the tasks which we want to do on a particular day.
-This keeps us to complete our tasks without any procrastination.
+This keeps us completing our tasks without any procrastination.
 But, if you are an Excel lover like me then we can use Microsoft Excel to create a checklist or To-Do list easily.
 We generally use checkboxes in Excel only while creating forms.
-But, in this article, I will let you know how to use check boxes to create a checklist in Excel.
-Follow through the end of the article to know how to do it.
+But, in this article, I will let you know how to use checkboxes to create a checklist in Excel.
+Follow through to the end of the article to know how to do it.

 Create a Checklist in Excel